 Healthy dog treats are perfect supplements for commercial dog food

-Why bother buying dog treats if your dog's diet is "healthy"
+Why bother buying commercial dog food treats if your dog's diet is "healthy"

-Very few people buy dog treats as a dog diet supplement, but for 99% of people, that is exactly what their main use should be.
-Manufactured dog food doesn't have anywhere near enough quality meat protein in it (for essential amino acids that are bio available) and most home made dog diets are not meat based or have the right additives of calcium and Omega's.
+Very few people buy commercial dog food treats as a dog diet supplement, but for 99% of people, that is exactly what their main use should be.
+Manufactured dog food doesn't have anywhere near enough quality meat protein in it (for essential amino acids that are bio available) and most commercial dog food diets are not meat based or have the right additives of calcium and Omega's.

 Human behaviour is hard to change at the best of time, let alone our overt or subconscious beliefs.
 So most of what I have written above won't be considered to be true by 99% of the dog owner population.